Know Your Rights!

 Providing Food Assistance to Immigrant Communities in an Uncertain Political Environment

-Shifts in the current administration have created uncertainty and confusion in many immigrant communities.
-While so far nothing has changed related to eligibility for food assistance benefits, fear has led many families to become more hesitant in seeking vital anti-hunger resources and/or voluntarily withdraw from government food assistance programs.
+Shifts in the current policy have created uncertainty and confusion in many immigrant communities.
+While the changes to CalFresh/SNAP and Public Charge affect very few people who are eligible for the program, fear has led many families to become more hesitant in seeking vital hunger relief resources and/or voluntarily withdraw from government food assistance programs.
 In an effort to provide individuals and organizations the latest information and resources, the San Diego Hunger Coalition has reached out to local and national immigration organization including the ACLU of San Diego and Imperial Counties to pull together information that can be shared with nonprofits and their clients across food assistance programming.

 This brief provides information and links to additional immigration sources for food distribution centers, school and youth meals, CalFresh and WIC, and nonprofit organizations as well as legislative policy resources and considerations and resources for clients.
 It has been reviewed and vetted by the ACLU of San Diego and Imperial Counties.

 Everyone living in the U.S. has certain basic rights under the U.S. Constitution.
 Undocumented immigrants have these rights, too.
 It is important that we all assert and protect our basic rights.

 There has been a lot of recent confusion and updates surrounding the DACA program (Deferred Action for Childhood Arrivals).
 While DACA recipients are not eligible for CalFresh (but other household members who are US Citizens and/or Legal Permanent Residents could potentially be), we are sharing the updates we receive from our partners about the DACA program that may be helpful for immigrant communities and clients seeking food assistance.